 Data retention requirements.

 Recommendation: Create a block diagram showing the databases and where the data resides.

+TBD – see section 5.1

 System Features

 Describe the system features, functional requirements, sub-requirements, etc. which can be organized in an outline format that matches the RSD.
 Specific formatting and organization of the paragraphs (i.e., section numbering) is left to the discretion of the author and is dependent on the level of detail essential to fully describe the design.
 Some designs may only require two levels; others may require multiple levels.
 The information necessary to define the items or to specify modifications to the items affected by the functionality being designed should be provided in the appropriate design element tables.
 Where feasible, instead of duplicating the RSD, it can be referenced via a link, to avoid unnecessary duplication.
 The key goal is to provide traceability to requirements.